-Some cold-brew maker options can whip up a batch in a fraction of the time it usually takes.
-Theis an excellent example.
-The counter machine completes the process in minutes, rather than hours.
+Refreshing and loaded with caffeine, cold brewing is a great alternative to a traditional coffee pot, especially on humid summer mornings.
+Some cold-brew coffee makers can whip up a batch in a fraction of the time you might think it takes.
+The Gourmia Cold Brew Coffee Maker, for instance, completes the process in minutes rather than hours.

-If speed isn't a priority, there are plenty of cold brewing alternatives.is affordable and easy to operate and makes excellent cold-brewed coffee concentrate.
-Likewise, the and pitchers also have prices that are easy to swallow.
-Traditional cold-brew makers like those require at least 12 hours of brewing time, but devotees will tell you the stuff is worth the wait of the cold brewing method.
+If speed isn't a priority, there are plenty of cold-brewing alternatives.
+Oxo's cold brewer is affordable and easy to operate and makes excellent cold-brewed coffee concentrate.
+Traditional cold-brew makers, such as the Takeya and Bialetti pitchers, are also reasonably priced -- though they require at least 12 hours of brewing time, devotees will tell you it's worth the wait.

-Anyway, you're here because you're in the market for the best cold-brew coffee maker.
-No matter how you prefer your chilled coffee --or grounds, ultraconcentrated, ready yesterday or with minimal hassle -- this list will help you find the best machine to fit your needs as a coffee lover, without getting into .
-We update this list with new products.
+No matter how you prefer your chilled coffee -- beans or grounds, ultraconcentrated, ready yesterday or with minimal hassle -- this list will help you find the best machine to fit your needs as a coffee lover, without getting into hot water.
+We update this list periodically with new products.

 A breeze to operate, the Oxo Good Grips Cold Brew Coffee Maker offers an easy path to steeping and straining grounds at room temperature when cold-brewing coffee.
-The cold brew the Oxo Good Grips makes is consistently strong, sweet and with deliciously low acidity.
-To add an additional layer of filtration, Oxo Good Grips bundles paper filters that can aid the brewer's stainless-steel fine mesh reusable filter.
+The cold drip coffee the Oxo Good Grips makes is consistently strong, sweet and with deliciously low acidity.
+To add an additional layer of filtration, Oxo Good Grips bundles paper filters that can aid the brewer's reusable, fine-mesh stainless steel filter.
 If you want to make hot tea, the Good Grips can also be used as a tea infuser to fill your cup or jar.